zhaoak/NOBODYMOVE/README.md

 Once Love2D is installed, clone this repository to a location of your choice.

-Running the game will require different steps based on which operating system you're on--the "getting started" page linked above has detailed instructions.
+Running the game will require different steps based on which operating system you're on; the "getting started" page linked above has detailed instructions for Mac, Windows, and Linux.

+Note that there's no `.love` file yet, as the game isn't ready to be packaged and distributed; instead you should pass the `love` executable to the local folder containing this repository's files.

 Copyright (c) 2024 Allie Zhao & Spider Forrest